FletchMcKee/kotlin-jni-plugin/README.md

 }
 ```

-**3. Run the following command to generate JNI headers for any files containing external native methods**
+**3. Run the following aggregate command to generate JNI headers for any files containing external native methods for all variants**

 ```console
 ./gradlew generateJniHeaders
 ```

+> [!NOTE]
+> The above command is an aggregate task, so it will run for all variants.
+Because header generation depends on `.class` files, this will
+> also execute all of the relevant compilation tasks.
+For a more fine-grained approach, you can discover the relevant Ktjni commands by
+> running the following:
+> ```console
+> ./gradlew tasks --group "ktjni"
+> ```
+> And then you can run the relevant tasks based on the above output.

 ## Example